 Superfood chia seeds are the protein powerhouse ingredient in this bar, and many of its other clean, whole-food, plant-based ingredients are organic.
-It has 10g of protein and 5g of fiber to balance out the sugar, plus an omega 3 boost you’ll get from the chia.
+It has 10 grams of protein and 5 grams of fiber to balance out the sugar, plus an omega 3 boost you’ll get from the chia.
 “This is great for people who want something that’s crunchy and slightly sweet for a snack,” Hundt says (and for vegans!).
 “It’s delicious and well-balanced in terms of the ingredients.”

-“The great thing about this one is just the high fiber and protein content,” Hundt says, referring to 17g and 20g, respectively, packed into just 170 calories.
+“The great thing about this one is just the high fiber and protein content,” Hundt says, referring to 17 grams and 20 grams, respectively, packed into just 170 calories.
 Quality ingredients like almonds, coconut, sea salt, and whey protein isolate also satisfy other nutrition requirements, although they’re not organic.
 One note: Hundt says to steer clear of Quest’s bars that contain sucralose, like the popular Cookies & Cream.

 Hundt discovered this Austin-based brand recently and fell hard for the tasty, low-sugar, gluten-free bars made with mostly organic ingredients and whey protein from grass-fed cows.
-This chocolatey one has 14g of protein, 7g of fiber, and added fish oil (that you don’t taste!) for the essential fatty acids.
+This chocolatey one has 14 grams of protein, 7 grams of fiber, and added fish oil (that you don’t taste!) for the essential fatty acids.

 Perfect for a Paleo eater (who loves jerky), Epic’s bars have only a few ingredients and are literally meaty.
 This one comes with 11g of protein from nutrient-dense, lean, organic, grass-fed bison meat and uncured bacon, and the only sugar is from dried cranberries.
 “It’s very clean, and sodium can be helpful after a workout to refuel lost electrolytes,” Hundt says.
 (Just be warned: if you’re not into chewy hunks of meat, it’s not for you.)